CitrusPyOS/CitrusPy-OS/README.md

 This software is intended for **educational and experimental purposes only**.
 It is **NOT recommended for production use** or for browsing the internet without proper containment.

 By using this software, you accept full responsibility for any outcomes.
+This is a demo, not a fully functional release.

 # Contributing